rbalsleyMSFT/FFU/README.md

 **BuildUSBDrives.ps1**
 - Added code to build a diskpart.txt script for formating volumes and use it to build usb drives.
 - Added code to close all file explorer windows related to this tool when building usb drives is completed.
+- An option has been added to choose either one or all USB drives that are currently inserted.
+- Simultaneous creation of multiple drives is supported, which significantly reduces the time required.
+For instance, the time required to create three 128GB drives is reduced from 21 minutes to approximately 8-9 minutes, depending on the USB specification, USB controller, and USB drive write speed.
+- A progress bar has been added.
+It advances in segments, so it may appear to be frozen at times, but it is functioning correctly.
+Please be patient while it progresses.
+- During the creation of the USB drives, image and driver files are automatically copied to the drives.
+If the Images and Drivers folders exist in the same folder as the CBSD IT-Base-June2024.iso file and contain files, those folders will also be copied to the USB drives.

 **CaptureFFU.ps1**
 - Removed startnet.cmd and switched to winpeshl.ini for launching the capture and deployment scripts.